 - 1/2 ripe tomato, seeds and pulp removed, chopped

 Garnish with red radishes or jicama.
 Serve with tortilla chips.

-1 Cut avocados in half.
+1 Cut avocado, remove flesh: Cut the avocados in half.
 Remove seed.
-Scoop out avacado from the peel, put in a mixing bowl.
+Score the inside of the avocado with a blunt knife and scoop out the flesh with a spoon.
 (See How to Cut and Peel an Avocado.)
+Place in a bowl.

 Remember that much of this is done to taste because of the variability in the fresh ingredients.
 Start with this recipe and adjust to your taste.

-3 Cover with plastic wrap directly on the surface of the guacamole to prevent oxidation from the air reaching it.
-Refrigerate until ready.
+4 Cover with plastic and chill to store: Place plastic wrap on the surface of the guacamole cover it and to prevent air reaching it.
+(The oxygen in the air causes oxidation which will turn the guacamole brown.)
+Refrigerate until ready to serve.

 For a very quick guacamole just take a 1/4 cup of salsa and mix it in with your mashed avocados.